GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination.
+Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures.
 >
-> ~ *Danny Hillis*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts